Croy railway station: Facilities

-The station has park-and-ride facilities, with spaces for over 900 vehicles, including charging points for electrical vehicles.
-There are bus connections to Kilsyth and Cumbernauld.
+The station has park-and-ride facilities, with spaces for over 900 vehicles, including cycle parking and charging points for electrical vehicles.
+They have also placed bus connections from this station to Kilsyth and Cumbernauld.
 The lines through the station have been electrified as part of the Edinburgh to Glasgow Improvement Programme.
-Platform lengthening work has been carried out as part of this scheme.
-The station has cycle parking.
+The platform lengthening work has been carried out as part of this scheme.

-In November 2021, work began to install an accessible footbridge enabling step-free access to both platforms.
-This was completed and opened to the public in October 2022.
+In November 2021, the installation of an accessible footbridge began.
+This enabled step-free access to both platforms.
+In October 2022, the project was completed and opened to the public for use.

 Services

 2011

-Monday to Saturdays, there is a half-hourly service southbound to Glasgow Queen Street and northbound to Edinburgh.
-The service is hourly in each direction on evenings and Sundays.
+From Monday to Saturdays, there is a half-hourly service southbound to Glasgow Queen Street and northbound to Edinburgh.
+Moreover, the service runs every hour in each direction on evenings and Sundays.

 There is also a half-hourly service to Stirling Monday to Saturday, which continues alternately to Alloa or Dunblane.
 This provides a second half-hourly service to Glasgow calling at both Lenzie and Bishopbriggs, giving a combined four trains an hour to Glasgow off peak.
 On Sundays, an hourly service operates between Glasgow and Alloa.

 2016

-Half-hourly to Queen Street (express) and Edinburgh on the E&G main line in the daytime, and hourly in the evenings and on Sundays.
+The service includes half-hourly express to Queen Street and Edinburgh on the E&G main line in the daytime, and hourly during evenings and Sundays.
 Half-hourly (local) service each way on the Croy Line to Queen Street and to Stirling, then alternating to either Dunblane or Alloa.
 Hourly to Queen Street and Alloa on Sundays.